raycast/script-commands/commands/password-managers/bitwarden/README.md

 ## Dependencies

 All authentication and vault-related commands in this package require the [Bitwarden CLI](https://bitwarden.com/help/article/cli/) v1.14.0 or later.
 Bitwarden Send-related commands require v1.15.1 or later.
-The _Bitwarden Status_, _Search Vault Items_, _Copy First Matching Password_, and _Create a Send_ commands also require the [`jq` utility](https://stedolan.github.io/jq/).
+The _Bitwarden Status_, _Search Vault Items_, _Copy First Matching Password_, _Create a Text Send_, and _View a Text Send_ commands also require the [`jq` utility](https://stedolan.github.io/jq/).

 Install the latest version of both dependencies via homebrew: